6 Torsion

 6.4.2 Units

 In US Customary units, power is commonly expressed as ft·lb/s or in·lb/s.
-However, it is also common to express power in terms of horsepower, where there are 550 ft·lb/s for 1 hp.
+However, it is also common to express power in terms of horsepower, where 1 hp = 550 ft·lb/s.
 Note that there is a conversion difference between the US horsepower and the British horsepower.
 In this text, horsepower will refer to the US version.

-If angular velocity is given in rpm, which is revolution per minute, then one must multiply by 2π radians per revolution and divide by 60 to convert 1/min to 1/s.
+If angular velocity is given in rpm, which is a revolution per minute, then one must multiply by 2π radians and also divide by 60 to convert 1/min to 1/s.
 This reduces to an overall multiplication factor of π/30 to convert from rpm to rad/s.

 SI (watt) | \[ W=\frac{N m}{s}=\frac{J}{s} \] |